justinsisley/marshall/README.md

 > Shared JavaScript configuration for Node.js and web apps

-Marshall is very heavily inspired by [convict](https://www.npmjs.com/package/convict).
+Marshall is heavily inspired by [convict](https://www.npmjs.com/package/convict).
 If you only need configuration management for a Node.js app, convict is the way to go.

 ## Features